MinaProtocol/mina/frontend/website/docs/cli-reference.md

 The CLI is installed as part of the Coda bundle, and can be accessed from a shell by beginning a statement with `coda`.

 !!! warning
-    Coda APIs are still under construction, so these commands may change
+    Coda APIs are still under construction, so these commands will likely change

 ### Commands